Tucker Carlson to take over for Megyn Kelly on Fox News

 Fox said in a press release that MacCallum's new show, "The First 100 Days," will "chronicle the beginning of the new administration and run through President-elect Trump's first 100 days in office."

-Fox said MacCallum recently signed a new multi-year deal with the network.
+In the spring, MacCallum could become the permanent host of the 7 p.m. hour.
+Fox said that she recently signed a new multi-year deal with the network.

-"Tucker Carlson Tonight" has many of the qualities that make a compelling Fox News show, making his promotion a logical decision by Rupert Murdoch and the executives who run the cable news channel.
+As for the 9 p.m. hour, "Tucker Carlson Tonight" has many of the qualities that make a compelling Fox News show, making the move a logical decision by Rupert Murdoch and the executives who run the cable news channel.

 Many of his segments and fights have gone viral.
 A sampling of recent headlines from the show: "How liberals are slowly killing colleges," "Journalists exposed by WikiLeaks to cover Trump White House," and "Tucker vs. student who says Trump shouldn't be given chance."